boonebgorges/buddypress-docs/readme.txt

 1. Sit back and watch the jack roll in

 == Changelog ==

+= 1.4.5 =
+* Fixes bug in access filter for "logged-in users" setting
+* Removes stripslashes() on post content, which was causing problems with LaTeX plugins

 = 1.4.4 =
 * Fixes recursion problem that caused fatal errors when filtering by has-attachment on some setups